-The hands-on marketer
+#1 The hands-on marketer

 In this instance, working with an agency like ourselves might be a little out of your price reach.
-However, a brand such as Unbounce, which is built purposefully for DIY-ers and hands-on marketers might be a better solution.
+However, a brand such as Unbounce, which is built purposefully for DIY-ers and hands-on marketers, might be a better solution.
 Or you could look to outsource to a low-cost freelancer through People Per Hour.

-The price shopper
+#2 The price shopper

-Your primary objective is to provide a website – this might not even be something you want, more of a box-ticking exercise.
-You want the lowest cost, and while you want a professional approach, you’re not looking for top-dollar quality or results.
+Your primary objective is to deliver a website – this might not even be something you want and more of a box-ticking exercise.
+You want the lowest cost possible, and while you want a professional approach, you’re not looking for top-dollar quality or results.

-The value seeker
+#3 The value seeker

-The results seeker
+#4 The results seeker

 It will be a long and potentially challenging journey to finding the perfect partner if this is the case.
 You’ll need to be cautious about which agency you choose.
 This decision should come down to experience, capability and scalability, with a proven track record.
-Depending on your specifications, this might be something Supersonic Playground can support you with, or we might be able to recommend a partner we know and trust.
+Depending on your specifications, this might be something we can support you with, or we might be able to recommend a partner we know and trust.

 So, which one are you?